This topic accounts for approximately 7% of your exam marks.

 Loudness is set by amplitude

-Loudness is determined by the amplitude of the wave (the size of the back-and-forth movement of the air):
+Loudness is determined by the of the wave (the size of the back-and-forth movement of the air):

 A larger amplitude produces a louder sound